AmericanPresidentJimmyCarter/yal-discord-bot/README.md

 Ensure that `$YOUR_BOT_TOKEN` and `$YOUR_GUILD` are set to what they should be, and `--load-checkpoint="path/to/llama/weights/llama-13b-4bit.pt"` is pointing at the correct location of the weights.

+## Using an ALPACA model

+You can use any ALPACA model by setting the `--alpaca` flag, which will pre-generate your

 (c) 2023 AmericanPresidentJimmyCarter